 The San Diego Foundation and the Dr. Seuss Foundation are proud to announce $1 million in total funding for the 2022 Early Childhood Initiative Equitable Opportunities grant.
 This grant supports nonprofit organizations implementing strategic efforts to build the region’s resilience by increasing equitable access to educational opportunity and supportive services for young children and their caretakers.
 Maximum awards are expected to range between $75,000 and $100,000.

 Early childhood care and education is essential to the health, development and future success of San Diego children and the regional economy.
 Children who are provided with early education opportunities do better in school as they grow older and are more likely to attend college and be prepared for careers in the workforce.

-However, according to a 2014 study by Lucile Packard Foundation for Children’s Health, more than 38 percent of San Diego children ages 3-5 are not enrolled in preschool or kindergarten and 9,600 children are on a wait list for subsidized care.
-In addition, according to a Harvard University study, access to care and coordination of services in San Diego remain a challenge, and the cost of child care is a major barrier for local families.
+However, more than 38 percent of San Diego children ages 3-5 are not enrolled in preschool or kindergarten and 9,600 children are on a waitlist for subsidized care.
+Additionally, according to a Harvard University study, access to care and coordination of services in San Diego remain a challenge, and the cost of child care is a major barrier for local families.

-Investing in the expansion of early childhood education for San Diego youth, as well as systems-level change, will improve quality of life throughout the region and lead to a stronger economy and more vibrant communities.
+Increased early childhood education opportunities for San Diego youth, as well as systems-level change, improve quality of life throughout the region and lead to a stronger economy and more vibrant communities.

-Investment in early childhood education is supported by the Guy C. Clum Fund at The San Diego Foundation.
-Thanks to a $13.8 million gift, the Early Childhood Education & Development Fund will build upon a regional vision that supports both immediate impact initiatives and systems-level change in early education.
+The Early Childhood Initiative was launched thanks to a $13.8 million gift from the Guy C. Clum Fund at The San Diego Foundation and builds upon a regional vision that supports both immediate impact initiatives and systems-level change in early education.